training-mode/ruby/intro/09_classes/README.md

 flips.each { |flip| puts flip.result }
 ```

 What I've shown above is a popular pattern in programming to keep track of how many of a given Object have been created.
 The ```initialize``` method increments the class variable serving as a counter.
-Since the scope of variable is limited, a new method, ```self.number_of_flips```, is included so that other parts of your code can get this information.
+Since the scope of a variable is limited by default, a new method, ```self.number_of_flips```, is included so that other parts of your code can get this information.
 We will explore the topic of scope in the next module.

 Make sure you understand the difference between a class and an instance.
 In case you're confused, the former is like a blueprint for the Object while the other is a concrete representation of the Object.